jayniz/zeta/README.md

 ```

-You typically just create this file once and then don't touch it anymore.
-Here's how `github.com/jensmander/old-maid-config/infrastructure/master.yml` might look:
+You typically just create the above file once and then don't touch it anymore.

+Here's how `github.com/jensmander/old-maid-config/infrastructure/master.yml` might look in our example above:

 ```yaml
 MessageService: